flavianmissi/flaviamissi.github.io/_posts/2012-05-21-testing-a-webserver-written-in-go.markdown

+---
+layout: post
-Testing a webserver written in Go
+title:  "Testing a webserver written in Go"
+date:   2012-05-21
+categories: golang tsuru webservers tests
+---
 I’ve been recently working on an api that needed to be super fast and made async calls to Canonical’s Juju.
 For this job, my team and I choosed to use [Golang](http://golang.org/), wich’s aim is to be fast and easy to learn.

 We’ve found some difficulty searching for samples of how to test the api handlers that we wrote, reading Juju’s source code I found some tests that started a test webserver and used it to make the requests.
 Based on that sample, I made some very clear tests, on top of some handlers that I wrote for that porpose.